cavalierejody/CountPDFpages/README.md

 # CountPDFpages
 It counts the total number pages of the PDF-files present in a folder.

+# pdfMerge
+It merges all pdf present in the folder.

+#Requirements
-It requires pyPdf installed from pip.
+It requires pyPdf and pyPdf2 installed from pip.